 Axolotls often eat gravel or part of their substrate and are commonly prone to gastrointestinal obstruction and foreign body ingestion.
 Bowel obstructions are a common cause of death and gravel and other objects in the tank should be carefully sized.

-Is It Legal to Own a Pet Axolotl
+Is It Legal to Own?

 Prior to purchasing an axolotl, you should speak with a representative from your state's agency.
 Axolotls are legal most places in the U.S. except for California, Maine, New Jersey, and Virginia.
 In New Mexico, they are legal to own, but illegal to import from other states.